Our primary focus is to ensure all our patients are empowered with knowledge and have made all our FAQs readily available

 At Marriott & Hand, we utilise high-quality tooth whitening treatments that will help you achieve a rejuvenated and youthful looking smile without hassle.

-If you notice blood during or after brushing/flossing your teeth, it is important to book an appointment at our Melbourne dental practice, as this is an initial symptom of gingivitis, which if left untreated can become severe periodontitis.
-This usually results in poor oral health and even tooth loss!
+If you notice blood during or after brushing/flossing your teeth, it is important to book a dental appointment, as this is an initial symptom of gingivitis, which if left untreated can become severe periodontitis.
+This is the result of poor oral health and can result in tooth loss!

-At Marriott & Hand in Melbourne we are committed to helping you achieve total oral health, and with periodontal disease being linked to other illnesses in the body, such as diabetes, respiratory issues, stroke and dementia, it has never been more important to take care of your oral health.
+Periodontal disease is also linked to other illnesses in the body, such as diabetes, respiratory issues, stroke and dementia, it has never been more important to take care of your oral health.

 After a tooth extraction, you can expect to experience a few symptoms.